algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 ### ➭ Changing Phone

 One issue stood out, the pairing of the phone if it has to be changed.
-A feature would be added, comporting an option to unpair the actual device and could only be activated on the application if the Bluetooth is activated (lock and un-lock modes only).
+A feature would be added, comporting an option to unpair the actual device and could only be activated on the application if the Bluetooth is activated (locked and unlocked modes only).

 ## Glossary 📓